Multilayer Artificial Benchmark for Community Detection (mABCD): Using mABCD for Spreading Phenomena Analysis

 In summary, the experimental methodology adopted in this study comprises the following steps: (1) selecting a real-world network; (2) obtaining a set of configuration parameters of the model for the network; (3) generating 20 network instances serving as ``digital twins'' of the real-world network; (4) simulating diffusion under a predefined regime; (5) manipulating a specific parameter of the configuration model; (6) generating 20 network instances based on the modified configuration; (7) simulating diffusion under the same predefined regime; (8) comparing the diffusion dynamics to assess how the evaluated parameter influences spreading efficiency.

 The simulations described in this chapter were conducted on a workstation running Ubuntu 20.04.4 LTS with kernel version 6.5.3-arch1-1, equipped with 376~GB of RAM and an Intel(R) Xeon(R) Gold 6238 CPU @ 2.10~GHz (x86\_64 architecture).
-The source code was written in Python 3.12 utilizing \mABCD\ v1.0, \texttt{networkx} v3.3~\cite{hagberg2008networkx}, and \texttt{network-diffusion} v0.18~\cite{czuba2024networkdiffusion}, with particular attention to reproducibility.
+The source code was written in Python 3.12 utilizing \mABCD\ v1.0, \texttt{networkx} v3.3~\parencite{hagberg2008networkx}, and \texttt{network-diffusion} v0.18~\parencite{czuba2024networkdiffusion}, with particular attention to reproducibility.
 All scripts, data, and results are publicly available at Github repository\footnote{\url{https://github.com/anty-filidor/spreading-vs-mln-structure}}.

-\subsection{Extracting Configuration Parameters from Real Networks}
+\subsection{Extracting configuration parameters from real networks}

 To describe how the configuration parameters are retrieved from real-world networks, we first refer the reader to Section~\ref{subsec:mabcd_params}, as the notation used below follows that section closely.
 Furthermore, we do not elaborate here on how the values of $n$, $\ell$, $q$, $\delta$, and $\Delta$ are obtained, as they are straightforward and can be directly extracted from the processed network.